caseycorvino/sorter-demo/sorter-architecture/USECASES.md

 #  Use Cases:
 *Broken up by business services to mimick a microservices format.
 Each subcategory could be an independent server*

-## Profile Management
-**Title:** Show a report based on the CSV profiles

-**Actor:** User

-**Scenario:**
-* User is presented the dashboard
-* Sees the overall breakdown of personality types
-* Click into a list and overall breakdown of that list
-* Click into a personality type and see the profile data for each personality type

-**Preconditions:**
-* User must be authenticated
-* User must have uploaded a CSV previously
-* The pipeline must have finished for this list

-**Title:** Show a report based on the CSV profiles

-**Actor:** User

-**Scenario:**
-* User clicks into a list
-* Clicks export
-* Server prepares a CSV with the profiles with personality types
-* The server sends the download

-**Preconditions:**
-* User must be authenticated
-* User must have uploaded a CSV previously
-* The pipeline must have finished for this list

 ## Frontend
 **Title:** Show landing